 Alimony Lawyer in Boise, ID

-Helping You Understand Your Legal Options & Protecting Your Rights for Ada County Spousal Support
+Understanding Your Legal Rights for Ada County Spousal Support

 Spousal support, sometimes called alimony or spousal maintenance, is a court order that mandates that one spouse must provide financial support for the other.
 Spousal support can be temporary or permanent and can be ordered during the divorce proceedings or after the divorce is finalized.

-Contact our office to discuss your case with Attorney Lisa S. Fabreguette.
+Contact our office to discuss your situation with Attorney Lisa S. Fabreguette.
 Fill out a secure online contact form or call (208) 701-6071 to get started.

 How Spousal Support Is Determined in Idaho